benbaptist/minecraft-wrapper/documentation/events.rst

     :Payload:
         :"player": playerobject
-        :"message": what the player said in chat. ('hello everyone') :"original": The original line of text from the console ('<mcplayer> hello everyone`)
+        :"message": <str> type - what the player said in chat. ('hello everyone') :"original": The original line of text from the console ('<mcplayer> hello everyone`)

     :Can be aborted/modified:
     :Comments:
-        Called AFTER player.rawMessage event (if rawMessage
-        does not reject it).
-However, rawMessage could have modified it before this point.

-        The best use of this event is a quick way to prevent a client from passing certain commands or command arguments to the server. rawMessage is better if you need something else (parsing or filtering chat, for example).
+        This event is triggered by console chat which has already been sent.

 :Event: "player.action"